The Amethyst Engine

 Amethyst is free and open source software, distributed under a dual license of MIT and Apache.
 This means that the engine is given to you at no cost and its source code is completely yours to tinker with.
 The code is available on GitHub.
 Contributions and feature requests are welcome!

-This book is split into seven sections.
+This book is split into three sections (more coming).
 This page is the first.
 The others are:

 - Getting Started – Prepare your computer for Amethyst development.